farlowdw/software-development-handbook/blog/2022-10-27-giscus-comments/index.md

 /docs/tutorials/intro
 ```

-To prevent comments for other paths, simply add these paths to the `forbiddenGiscusPaths` array.
+To prevent comments for other paths, simply add these paths to the `forbiddenGiscusDocPaths` array.

 </TabItem>
 <TabItem value='js-blog' label='Blog entries'>